Love dry shampoo? Well it might be thinning out your hair!

 We can’t help it—it’s great for styling and allows us to skip washes on days when we have too much on our hands.
 This is exactly why we were seriously bummed when we learned that our over-usage of dry shampoo may be a culprit on why we’ve experienced more hair fall.

-Learn our top tip on how to wash your hair
+Our top tips on how to wash your hair

 Olga Khazan of The Atlantic did some investigation after she noticed that the division in her hair seemed to be getting farther and farther.
 She researched on Google and asked 11 hair specialists and dermatologists for their expert advice—and what did she find out?